Brandian Ross: Oakland Raiders

 On September 19, 2012, Ross was signed by the Oakland Raiders.

 Miami Dolphins

 On August 31, 2014, Ross was claimed off waivers by the Miami Dolphins.
 He was waived on September 23, 2014.

 Oakland Raiders (second stint)

 Ross was claimed off waivers by the Oakland Raiders from the Miami Dolphins on September 24, 2014.
 On December 7 on the first play against the 49ers he intercepted Colin Kaepernick for his first interception of his career.

 On September 5, 2015, the Raiders placed Ross on injured reserve.

 San Diego Chargers

 Ross signed with the San Diego Chargers on December 30, 2015.

 Denver Broncos

 On April 18, 2016, Ross signed a one-year contract with the Denver Broncos.
 He was released on August 29, 2016.

+NFL career statistics

+Scouting career

+Ross became a scouting intern for Packers in 2017 and was promoted to a full-time position in 2018.

 Philanthropy

 In 2013, Ross launched the clothing line Unity Over Self to help raise money for children with autism with Everette Taylor.